Project Overview

 One key takeaway was understanding that not every interesting idea is viable.
 Some concepts didn't provide enough value due to scalability and cost considerations.
 Overall, I learned to approach design in a more realistic and thoughtful way.

-2 hours Participatory Design Workshop
+Stakeholder Participatory Workshop